Property Transfer Matters in Florida

 Usually, the most expensive piece of a decedent’s estate is real estate property, such as a home or plot of land.
 Unlike many other assets to be distributed as inheritances, real property will need to go through a preparation process and eventual property transfer.

-At Powell, Jackman, Stevens & Ricciardi, P.A., our probate lawyers in Fort Myers have more than five decades’ worth of legal and property transfer experience.
+At Powell, Jackman, Stevens & Ricciardi, P.A., our probate advocates in Fort Myers have more than five decades’ worth of legal and property transfer experience.
 Be sure to contact us today if you will need help managing a probate case of your own.

 Managing Real Estate Before Transfer